• Products

 GTT can assist you in buying or selling a stock at the price you choose, whether you have already invested in it or plan to do so.
 The order will be carried out as soon as the market price of the stock and the GTT trigger price coincide.
 GTT has a one-year validity period, and the order will expire if the stock doesn't rise to the desired price during that time.

-Things To Note About GTT Orders
+Things to Note About GTT Orders

 You must be aware of the following facts before placing GTT orders.